salesvictor/vscge/README.md

 ## Dependencies

 * [gl3w](https://github.com/skaslev/gl3w)
-    * Unfortunately, you should install this before building VSCGE
+    * Unfortunately, you should install this before building VSCGE, thinking of constructing one of my own because of this
 * [Google Test](https://github.com/google/googletest)
     * Used for testing.
 If building those, it is automatically downloaded for you